immutables/immutables.github.io/immutable.md

 }
 ```

+Since version `2.0.15`, the `defaultAsDefault` style parameter (`@Value.Style(strictBuilder = true, ...)`) is supported.
+This instructes generated builders to treat Java 8 default methods in interfaces as if they were annotated with `@Value.Default`.

 <a name="derived-attribute"></a>
 ### Derived attributes
 Derived attributes are attributes with values that are read from existing immutable instances, but